PulseBeamDev/docs/README.md

+---
+title: README
+description: README for docs repo
+---

 # PulseBeam Docs

 ## **[Visit our docs →](https://pulsebeam.dev/docs)**

 ## Have feedback for our documentation?
-Open an issue
+Contribute or open an issue

 Our documentation is open source to stay connected with our community and quickly implement feedback.
 Whether you've opened an issue to provide feedback or contributed your own content, we thank you for helping us maintain high-quality documentation.